sryu81/u-boot-xlnx/README.md

 4. Power Off and change the jumper to `QSPI BOOT MODE`
 5. Close the chassis cover and power on
 6. Check the terminal.
 Here's `break point`:
-   -  Boot process should be done if you set your MAC address in `qspiboot.env`: Refer to [generate initial environment](#qspienv)
+   -  Boot process should be done if you set your MAC address in `QSPI.env`: Refer to [generate initial environment](#qspienv)
    -  Boot process failed if you didn't set.
 You should reboot and press any key within 5 secs before entering auto boot: Refer to the [next section](#if-your-flash-contains-incorrect-mac-address)